Slangborgh16/llm-coin-flip/README.md

 # About
 This project came about due to this question I had one day:
 *How random can an LLM be when asked to flip a coin?*
 Would the LLM produce weighted results, or would there be a fairly equal probability of getting heads or tails?
-I then started to wonder how different prompts would affect the results.

 The program `coinflip.py` provides a command line interface to flip a coin once or multiple times in a row using OpenAI's GPT.
-All coin flips are independent of each other.
-In other words, GPT doesn't see the previous coin flip results.

 In `statistics.py`, I provide a tool to measure the results of a large series of coin flips.
 This program also shows the "failure rate", or the percentage of times GPT produced a non heads or tails output.
 Different combinations of prompts, temperatures, and models can easily be run.
 To learn about  my findings, [click here]().